 Bella wishes to encourage anyone contemplating baptism by saying, “You’ll know when you’re ready, God will tell you, but baptism is for everyone.
 Baptism is for any person at any age, no matter your gender, culture, or race.
 If you’re ready to get baptized, God is for you!”

-To learn more about baptism at Willow, or to register, click here.
+To learn more about baptism at Willow click here.